 “We are constantly on the lookout for new and innovative ways to engage youth.
 Outside-the-box thinking is a necessity to meet our program demand, and sometimes this means looking beyond traditional classroom delivery of our programs.
 This is especially true for our rural areas,” Winn says.

-One of the catalysts for JA’s growth was a partnership with the Wyoming Afterschool Alliance (WYAA), led by Linda Barton and Joan Evans.
+Through funding received from the Wyoming Community Foundation, one of the catalysts for JA’s growth was a partnership with the Wyoming Afterschool Alliance (WYAA), led by Linda Barton and Joan Evans.
 The organization recently received a grant from the Mott Foundation to implement career-readiness and entrepreneurship training for middle and high school students in afterschool and summer programs statewide.
 They know that their state must rely on positive youth development and workforce readiness if they want their communities to succeed, so when Barton and Evans saw Winn give a presentation about JA at a WYAA conference, they found the perfect way to accomplish their goal: a strategic partnership with JA.

 “In terms of what we wanted, the concepts and content of JA curricula are exactly right for us,” Barton says.